18F/18f.gsa.gov/README.md

 ./go init
 ```

-You will also need **Python 2.7** installed and active, because syntax highlighting depends on [Pygments](http://pygments.org/).
-A `.python-version` file is included in this repository for those using [`pyenv`](https://github.com/yyuu/pyenv).

-Sadly, [for the time being](https://github.com/jekyll/jekyll/issues/2327#issuecomment-55337023) you will also need **Node** to be installed, because Jekyll 2 couples a CoffeeScript runtime.
+[For the time being](https://github.com/jekyll/jekyll/issues/2327#issuecomment-55337023) you will also need **Node** to be installed, because Jekyll 2 couples a CoffeeScript runtime.
 This will eventually be removed.

-So yes: this project requires Ruby, Python, and Node (for now).
+So yes: this project requires Ruby and Node (for now).
 Aren't static site generators the simplest?

 Launch with Jekyll: